The Prophet of Islam and the Jews

 A – The Prophet (p) Stands up in Respect for a Jew’s Funeral

-Historians (see Sahih Bukhari, Tradition Number 1311) report that as a funeral procession of a Jew passed before Prophet Muhammad (p), as a sign of respect he stood up.
+Historians (see Sahih Bukhari, Tradition Number 1311) report that when a funeral procession of a Jew passed before Prophet Muhammad (p), he stood up as a sign of respect.
 In doing this, he showed respect and shared in the feeling of sorrow with the Jewish family and community.
 “Why did you stand up for a Jewish funeral?” he was asked.
-The Prophet replied: “Is it not a human soul?”
+The Prophet replied, “Is it not a human soul?”

-Upon learning of the sickness of his Jewish neighbor, Prophet Muhammad (p) paid him a visit.
+Upon learning of the sickness of his Jewish neighbor, Prophet Muhammad (p) visited him.
 During the visit, the Prophet asked the young man to accept Islam.
 The young man looked at his father for permission.
-The father assented and the young man accepted Islam. (see Sahih Bukhari, Tradition Number 1356).
+The father assented, and the young man accepted Islam. (see Sahih Bukhari, Tradition Number 1356).

 C – The Prophet’s (p) Marriage to a Jewish Lady

-Getting closer to others and making your enemy your friend was the practice of Prophet Muhammad.
-Prophet Muhammad (p) utilized the traditional Arabian way of making an alliance through marriage.
-Any time a person marries from a clan outside of his own, he becomes honored by every member of the clan and protected by the entire tribe of the bride.
+Prophet Muhammad practiced getting closer to others and making your enemy your friend.
+Prophet Muhammad (p) utilized the traditional Arabian way of allying through marriage.
+Any time a person marries from a clan outside of his own, he becomes honored by every clan member and protected by the entire tribe of the bride.
 Showing his nearness and trustworthiness to the Jews, he married one of their own.
 Her name was Sufiah Bint Alnudair, the daughter of the leader of the Nudair tribe.

 D – Harmony is a Goal for Every Muslim

-In the year 627 CE, the Quraysh of Mecca and the surrounding tribes, marched with ten thousand men and women with the intention to attack the Muslims in Medina and wipe them out for good.
+In the year 627 CE, the Quraysh of Mecca and the surrounding tribes marched with ten thousand men and women to attack the Muslims in Medina and wipe them out for good.
 This was to be known as the Battle of the Pac.
 Learning about the Quraysh’s plan to attack their city, the Muslims decided to dig a trench around the city to slow and confuse the enemy.
-Approaching the city, Quraysh faced the predicament of the trench and had to camp outside Medina, in a siege, failing in many attempts to engage the Muslims in a fight.
+Approaching the city, Quraysh faced the predicament of the trench and had to camp outside Medina in a siege, failing in many attempts to engage the Muslims in a fight.

-Knowing Quraysh’s intention, the Jewish tribe of Quraythah closed their castle’s gates and did not allow Huyay to enter the castle.
-Calling the Quraythah tribe leader, Ka’ab bin Asad, from outside the walls of the castle and insisting to speak to him proved to be another failure.
+Knowing Quraysh’s intention, the Jewish tribe of Quraythah closed their gates and did not allow Huyay to enter the castle.
+Calling the Quraythah tribe leader, Ka’ab bin Asad, from outside the castle walls and insisting on speaking to him proved to be another failure.
 Determined to speak to Ka’ab over the next several days, Huyay was finally permitted to enter the castle.
-The tribe leader Ka’ab, however, told him, “You are a cursed man, and I have an agreement with Muhammad that I am not breaking.
+The tribe leader, Ka’ab, however, told him, “You are a cursed man, and I have an agreement with Muhammad that I am not breaking.
 I have not seen of him anything other than trustworthiness and fulfillment of the promise.”
-Upon this Huyay left disappointed.
+Upon this, Huyay left disappointed.

-It was reported, however, that Huyay was not content with this, but insisted on returning to Ka’ab with lucrative proposals and protection from Quraysh against Muhammad.
-This time he was able to change Ka’ab’s mind, who indeed broke the covenant with the Prophet.
+It was reported, however, that Huyay was not content with this but insisted on returning to Ka’ab with lucrative proposals and protection from Quraysh against Muhammad.
+This time, he changed Ka’ab’s mind and broke the covenant with the Prophet.
 (See Ibn Katheer, Albidayah Wa Alnihayah, Volum 4, page 84.)

 After 29 days of siege, with no engagement, Quraysh and its allies gave up and left the area.